KyGao/FABind/FABind_plus/README.md

 pip install torch-geometric==2.4.0
-pip install torchdrug==0.1.2 torchmetrics==0.10.2 tqdm mlcrate pyarrow accelerate Bio lmdb fair-esm tensorboard pip install fair-esm pip install rdkit-pypi==2021.03.4 conda install -c conda-forge openbabel # install openbabel to save .mol2 file and .sdf file at the same time cd FABind_plus
+pip install torchdrug==0.1.2 torchmetrics==0.10.2 tqdm mlcrate pyarrow accelerate Bio lmdb fair-esm tensorboard pip install fair-esm pip install wandb spyrmsd pip install rdkit-pypi==2021.03.4 conda install -c conda-forge openbabel # install openbabel to save .mol2 file and .sdf file at the same time cd FABind_plus
 ```

 ## Data
-The PDBbind 2020 dataset can be download from http://www.pdbbind.org.cn.
-We then follow the same data processing as [TankBind](https://github.com/luwei0917/TankBind/blob/main/examples/construction_PDBbind_training_and_test_dataset.ipynb).

-We also provided processed dataset on [zenodo](https://zenodo.org/records/10021618).
+Compared to FABind, we additionally add isomorphism features and construct `data_new.pt` using scripts in `fabind/tools/inject_isomorphism_to_data.py`.
+Everything else remains the same.
+We provide the processed dataset on [zenodo](https://zenodo.org/records/10021618).

-If you want to train FABind from scratch, or reproduce the FABind results, you can:
+If you want to train FABind+ from scratch, or reproduce the FABind+ results, you can:
 1. download dataset from [zenodo](https://zenodo.org/records/10021618)
 2. unzip the `zip` file and place it into `data_path` such that `data_path=pdbbind2020`